budulinek/arduino-altherma-controller/README.md

 **Daikin Outdoor Unit**.\*\* Shows the name of your Altherma outdoor unit.

-**External Controllers**.
-Shows all external controller connected to the P1/P2 bus (incl. their addresses) and provides info whether additional controller is supported by your heat pump.
+**Date**.
+Displays internal date and time of the heat pump.

+**This Controller**.
+Shows the status of this Altherma UDP Controller.
 These messages can show up:
 * **No connection to the P1P2 bus**.
 No data packets were read from the P1/P2 bus.
 Check your connection to the P1/P2 bus.
-* **This device is connected (read only)**.
+* **Connected (read only)**.
 The controller is connected in read only mode.
 It does not write anything to the P1/P2 bus but it still passively monitors the P1/P2 bus and sends (most) data from the heat pump via UDP messages.
 If your **Enable Write to P1P2** setting is set to *Manually*, you can manually enable write mode (if your pump supports additional device on the P1/P2 bus).
 Read only mode has several limitations:
   - does not show Altherma model in **Daikin Unit**
   - can not periodically request, read (and send via UDP) Altherma counters
   - can not control Altherma by sending **Write Command** through the web interface
   - can not control Altherma by sending commands via UDP
-* **This device is connected (address 0xF..)**.
+* **Connected (address 0xF..)**.
 This Arduino device is connected to the P1/P2 bus for both reading and writing (sending commands).
 The controller can write to the P1/P2 bus only after it has been allocated an address by the heat pump (Arduino will accept any address in the 0xF0 ~ 0xFF range).
 If your **Enable Write to P1P2** setting is set to *Manually*, you can manually disable write mode (release the address) and downgrade the connection to read only.

+**External Controllers**.
+Shows all external controller connected to the P1/P2 bus (incl. their addresses) and provides info whether additional controller is supported by your heat pump.
+These messages can show up:
 * **Another device is connected (address 0xF..)**.
 Another device is connected to the P1/P2 bus using address 0xF..
 This "another device" can be second Arduino device, commercial controller by Daikin or by third party (Daikin LAN adapter, Daikin Madoka, DCOM LT/MB, Zennio KLIC-DA KNX, Coolmaster, etc.).
 * **Additional device can be connected (address 0xF..)**.
 Additional device can be connected to the P1/P2 bus.
 How many devices can be connected (ie. how many addresses are available for external devices) depends on the model of the heat pump.
 For example, Altherma LT supports only 1 device (address 0xF0), Altherma 3 support up to 3 devices (addresses 0xF0, 0xF1 and 0xFF).
 * **Additional device not supported by the pump**.
 All available addresses have been allocated to external controllers.
 The heat pump (the main Daikin controller) does not support additional device on the P1/P2 bus.

-**Date**.
-Displays internal date and time of the heat pump.

 **Daikin EEPROM Writes**.
 Every time you send **Write Command** through the web interface or a command via UDP, settings of the main Daikin controller (= controller on your heat pump) change and new values are written to its internal EEPROM. **<ins>Your main Daikin controller's EEPROM has a limited number of writes, so keep an eye on this counter in order to prevent EEPROM wear!
 It is adviced to do max 7000 writes per year (19 writes/day on average)</ins>**.
 * **Stats since ...**.
 Date and time since when **Daikin EEPROM Writes** are recorded.
 If you significantly change the date on the heat pump, reset the stats (so that **Average per Day** is calculated properly).
-* **Total Commands**.
+* **Commands Sent**.
 Total number of writes made by this Arduino controller since the date and time recorded in **Stats since ...**.
+Click **Reset** to reset this stat.
+* **Dropped**.
+Daily EEPROM Write Quota (configured in **P1P2 Settings**) was reached.
+The command (received via UDP or from the web interface) was dropped.
+Click **Clear Quota** to reset this stat.
+* **Invalid**.
+Command received via UDP or from the web interface was invalid, it was dropped.
+Possible reasons:
+  - Packet type (first byte) is not supported (PACKET_PARAM_VAL_SIZE in advanced settings is set to zero).
+  - Incorrect packet length.
+Command should have 1 byte for type, 2 bytes for parameter number and the correct numer of bytes for the parameter value (see PACKET_PARAM_VAL_SIZE in advanced settings).
+  - Internal queue (circular buffer) for commands is full.
 * **Daily Average**.
-Daily average EEPROM writes, should be bellow 19.
+Daily average EEPROM writes, should be below 19.
 Calculated from internal date of the heat pump, so if you change the date in heat pump settings, it is recommended to reset the Daikin EEPROM Writes counter.
 * **Yesterday**.
 Number of writes made yesterday, updated at midnight.
 Should not significantly exceed average writes per day.
 * **Today**.
-Number of writes made today / out of daily **EEPROM Write Quota**.
+Number of writes made today out of daily **EEPROM Write Quota**.
 If you reach the quota and you still need to send a P1/P2 write command, you can  **Clear Quota**

 **Write Command**.
 You can send a P1/P2 write command directly from web interface, for testing or reverse-engineering P1/P2 write commands.
+For the list of commands identified in the P1/P2 protocol (through reverse engineering) see [Payload-data-write.md](Payload-data-write.md).
 The format of the write command send via web interface is identical to the command sent via UDP:
 * **Packet Type**.
 The first byte is the packet type.
 Only supported packet types are listed in the drop-down menu.
 * **Param**.
 Parameter number, two bytes **<ins>in little endian format</ins>**!
 For example, parameter number 03 is inserted as `03` `00`.
 * **Value**.
 Parameter value, the number of bytes differs for various packet types.
 See PACKET_PARAM_VAL_SIZE in advanced settings for the correct number of bytes.
 Value is also **<ins>in little endian format</ins>**!

-**P1P2 Packets**.
-Counters for packets read from the P1/P2 bus or written to the P1/P2 bus, counters for various read and write errors.
+**P1P2 Packets**.\*\* Counters for packets read from the P1/P2 bus or written to the P1/P2 bus.
 If any of the counters rolls over the unsigned long maximum (4,294,967,295), all counters will reset to 0.
-* **Bus Read OK**.
+* **Read OK**.
 Number of packets read from the P1/P2 bus, without errors.
 Not all of them are sent via UDP (see the **Packet Filter** settings).
 Packets are read from the P1/P2 bus (and sent via UDP) even if the controller is not connected to the P1/P2 bus.
+* **Read Error**.
+Error while attempting to read packet from the P1/P2 bus.
+Possible reasons:
+  - Packet received is longer than the read buffer.
+  - Parity error detected.
+  - Buffer overrun detected (overrun is after, not before, the read byte).
+  - CRC error detected in readpacket.
-* **Bus Write OK**.
+* **Write OK**.
 Number of packets written to the P1/P2 bus.
 Writing to the P1/P2 bus is only possible after the controller receives an address from the pump (from the main Daikin controller).
 Several types of packets are be written to the P1/P2 bus:
   - Regular responses to heat pump's polling of external controllers (keep alive).
   - Requests for the counters packets.
 If the **Enable Write to P1P2** setting is set to *Automatically*, requests for counter packets are sent even if the controller failed to receive an address (is in read only mode).
   - Write commands received via web interface or UDP.
 These packets are written to the P1/P2 bus and written in Daikin EEPROM.
-* **EEPROM Write Quota Reached**.
-Daily EEPROM Write Quota (configured in **P1P2 Settings**) was reached.
-The command (received via UDP or from the web interface) was dropped.
-* **Write Command Error**.
-Command received via UDP or from the web interface was invalid, it was dropped.
+* **Write Error**.
+Error while attempting to write packet to the P1/P2 bus.
 Possible reasons:
-  - Packet type (first byte) is not supported (PACKET_PARAM_VAL_SIZE in advanced settings is set to zero).
-  - Incorrect packet length.
-Command should have 1 byte for type, 2 bytes for parameter number and the correct numer of bytes for the parameter value (see PACKET_PARAM_VAL_SIZE in advanced settings).
-  - Internal queue (circular buffer) for commands is full.
-* **Parity Read Error**.
-* **Too Long Read Error**.
-Packet received is longer than the read buffer.
-* **Start Bit Write Error**.
-Start bit error during write.
+  - Start bit error during write.
+  - Data read-back error, most probably caused by bus collision.
-* **Bus Collission Write Error**.
-Data read-back error or high bit half read-back error, most probably caused by bus collision.
+  - High bit half read-back error, most probably caused by bus collision.
-* **Buffer Overrun Error**.
-Buffer overrun during read or read-back-verify.
-* **CRC Error**.
-CRC error during read or read-back-verify.

 **UDP Messages**.\*\*
 * **Sent to UDP**.
 Counts packets (messages) read from the P1/P2 bus and sent via UDP.
 Not all packets read from the P1/P2 bus are sent via UDP (see the **Packet Filter** settings).